kerwinliao/kerwinliao.github.io/_posts/2024-08-31-background.md

 ---
 One of my advisors commented: "This is so atypical, even a bit weird.
 Why do you decide to do it this way?"

 Well, the answer is that I am unique, even weird in many aspects, and if I am following others' steps, how can I break the mold and differentiate from other people?
+I AM A MAVERICK.

 ![po_ingre](\assets\images\po_ingredient.jpg)